dmnkfr/dmnkfr.github.io/content/background.md

 description: My educational background.
 title: Background
 ---
 Below you find some info about my professional experience and educational background, both from academic training as well as online courses and boot camps.
+A condensed version of my CV is [here.](/FreunbergerCV1page.pdf)

 [![photo1](/photo1.jpeg)](/large1.jpeg)